Analytics built by: Location, Inc.

 Importantly, this makes Charlotte one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

-Relative to North Carolina, our data show that Charlotte's latest annual appreciation rate is higher than 80% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Charlotte's latest annual appreciation rate is lower than 50% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Charlotte differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Charlotte - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Charlotte real estate investment or home purchase decisions.